All prospective students are encouraged to apply and will be considered on the basis of marks and audition.

 Practice/rehearsal time is around 20 minutes, including rehearsal time with the accompanist.

 Audition repertoire is primarily classical repertoire.
 The only popular style that is permitted is for singers to sing a maximum of one Broadway style song.
-Representation from different eras (Baroque, Classical, Romantic, and/or 20th Century) is desirable.
+Representation from different eras (Baroque, Classical, Romantic, and/or 20th Century) is desirable for all musicians.

 - Students auditioning for Bachelor of Music should prepare two (2) contrasting works or movements, at a minimum Royal Conservatory Grade IX or equivalent.
 RCM certificates are not required.
 Vocalists must sing in at least one (1) language other than English.
 Percussionists should prepare one study at the appropriate level on three (3) of: timpani, snare and a mallet instrument (marimba, xylophone, glockenspiel, etc).
 Singers, pianists and guitarists who wish to be considered for Bachelor of Music must have their pieces memorized.

 - For Bachelor of Arts, two (2) contrasting works or movements are required, at a minimum Royal Conservatory Grade V or equivalent.
 Percussionists should still prepare three (3) pieces, one for each instrument outlined above.
 RCM certificates are not required.

 Keyboard Proficiency Test

-A Keyboard Proficiency Test will be administered during the audition if there is no official record of keyboard or piano experience at a minimum Royal Conservatory Grade IV level.
+A simple Keyboard Proficiency Test will be administered during the audition if there is no official record of keyboard or piano experience at a minimum Royal Conservatory Grade IV level.
 This consists of sight reading a four-measure excerpt from Royal Conservatory Grade II repertoire.
 No technique or prepared pieces are needed for this assessment.
 RCM certificates for completed piano examinations can be included in your application materials as proof of keyboard proficiency.

-The Aural Assessment consists of basic ear training exercises such rhythmic and melodic memory, and basic sight singing.
-The Choral Assessment involves determination of your vocal range for placement into and compatibility with the choral ensemble courses.
+The Aural Assessment consists of basic ear training exercises such as rhythmic and melodic memory, chord quality recognition and basic sight singing.

 Downtown St. Catharines